darinz/DL/02_Neural_Network/01_perceptrons.md

 ## Limitations and Extensions

+> **Common Pitfall:** The perceptron cannot solve problems where the classes are not linearly separable (e.g., XOR).
+This is a fundamental limitation, not a bug!

 ### The XOR Problem

 The most famous limitation of the perceptron is its inability to solve the XOR (exclusive OR) problem.